FuNK3Y/traefik/docs/content/routing/routers/index.md

 When a TLS section is specified, it instructs Traefik that the current router is dedicated to TLS requests only (and that the router should ignore non-TLS requests).

-By default, a router with a TLS section will terminate the TLS connections, meaning that it will send decrypted data to the services.
+By default, Traefik will terminate the SSL connections (meaning that it will send decrypted data to the services), but Traefik can be configured in order to let the requests pass through (keeping the data encrypted), and be forwarded to the service "as is".

-??? example "Router for TLS requests"
+??? example "Configuring TLS Termination"

     ```toml tab="File (TOML)"
     ## Dynamic configuration